HR/Crypter/readme.md

 Please refer to [Reusing the same MasterPass](#reusing-the-same-masterpass) and [Achieving portability and same MasterPass reuse](#achieving-portability-and-same-masterpass-reuse)

-### Where are my encrypted/decrypted files placed?
+### Where are my encrypted/decrypted files/folders placed?
 By default, every source file that you encrypt/decrypt gets encrypted/decrypted to the same directory where the source file is located.